 Contact Trusted Dallas County, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been accused of a crime, from a small traffic ticket for rolling a stop sign to serious felonies, talk to a skilled Dallas County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free case review.
-Our firm is here to chat with you at any time to help you defend yourself against criminal accusations and keep your hard-won reputation amongst friends and in the community.
+When you have been charged with a crime, from a simple traffic ticket for failing to properly signal to substantial felonies, talk to a skilled Dallas County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to book a free consultation.
+Our firm is here to chat with you at any time to help you defend yourself against criminal indictments and keep your hard-won reputation amongst family and friends.